 Providing Guidance About Coronavirus with the Help of Chatbots:

 These capabilities are already within EHRs to provide guidance and help patients identify symptoms earlier while reducing unnecessary visits.
 With the help of apt content and workflow, the practitioners can configure them and populate the system and prepare their patients for certain circumstances.
-Chatbots are created to help screen the users and also interact with the patients to answer questions about the disease.
+Chatbots are created to help screen the users and interact with the patients to answer questions about the disease.

 Automated Screening for Those at Risk: